bulum.utils.datetime_functions module

 standardize_datestring_format().

-This function automatically detects the input date format and converts all dates to the standard ISO 8601 format (YYYY-MM-DD).
+Automatically detects the input date format and converts all dates to ISO 8601 (YYYY-MM-DD).
 Uses numpy datetime64 for efficient processing.
 Tested over the range 0001-01-01 to 9999-12-31.

 - Parameters: